 Try to ignore vanity metrics such as impressions (the number of people who saw your ad) and focus more on the metrics that paint the picture of your engagement, sales, and conversion activity.

-Web based programs such as Google Analytics, Google Search Console, and Ahrefs are valuable resources to measure your efficiency.
+Web-based platforms such as Google Analytics, Google Search Console, and Ahrefs are valuable resources to measure your efficiency.
 It is also a great idea, however, to conduct a digital marketing audit to help ascertain exactly where you need to adjust your efforts to get the most out of your campaigns.
 Want to know more about the power of digital marketing audits?
 Check out our Digital Marketing Audits Guide here.

 What if my budget can’t compete with my competitors in this space?